giannisp6/paypal-login-fix/README.md

 ## Additional Tips:
 - Make sure your browser is up-to-date.
-- Try using a different browser or switching to incognito/private mode.
 - Clear your browser’s cache and cookies, then attempt to log in.

 If the issue persists, you can visit the [PayPal Help Center](https://www.paypal.com/help) for further assistance.